shellyln/iCalForce/README.md

 **We recomend using 't=userPublicToken' style url.**
 'u=15charsCaseSensitiveUserId' style url is permanent url and you can't change it.
-By leaking of the url, you can't continue the service
-if you want to keep the calendar secret.
+By leaking of the url, you can't continue the service if you want to keep the calendar secret.

+### Reset the user public token
+  1. Run command
+     ```bash
+     $ cd iCalForce.repo/iCalForce/icalforce
+     $ env \
+       USERNAME='alice@example.com' \
+       PASSWORD='passSecuritytoken' \
+       php update-whitelist-pubtoken.php 15charsCaseSensitiveUserId > whitelist.php.new
+     ```

+  1. Replace the whitelist
+     ```bash
+     $ mv whitelist.php whitelist.php.old
+     $ mv whitelist.php.new whitelist.php
+     ```

+  1. View whitelist.php

+  1. and access the url

 ## Salesforce sharing configurations
 We recommend that you create a **dedicated account** for this app